-Residents participating in accredited programs in GME at the University of Washington eight week rotations within the WWAMI region during their course of study.
+Residents participating in accredited programs in GME at the University of Washington, Department of Pediatrics will have an eight week rotation within the WWAMI region during their pediatric residency.

-Since 1973, the Department of Pediatrics has required a two-month rotation within regional community-based sites.
+Since 1973, the Department of Pediatrics has required an eight week rotation within regional community-based sites.
 Currently these sites are located in Port Angeles, Washington; Yakima, Washington; Bellingham, Washington; Sandpoint, Idaho and Pocatello, Idaho.
-Each resident completes the two-month rotation during their second year of residency.
+Each resident currently completes an eight week rotation during their second year of residency.
 Residents report this to be one of the most valuable experiences of their entire three years of training.